The answer is usually, “No!”

 I tell clients never to leave their home.
 Making this move can work against

 I often hear from clients that once divorce is in the air it is extremely

-difficult to live together.
-Of course it is, that makes perfect sense.
+at home due to COVID-19, of course it is, that makes perfect sense.
+Who

-Who wants to smile over coffee, and pretend everything is okay.
-But thinking
+wants to smile over coffee, and pretend everything is okay.
+But “thinking

-about divorce is no reason to make a quick, rash decision and leave your
+about divorce” is no reason to make a quick, rash decision and leave

 5 Moving Rules to consider: